Precision Motion for Fiber Assembly & Inspection

 To characterize linear accuracy and repeatability, hybrid actuators were measured using a laser interferometer across multiple runs.
 The error‑versus‑stroke data below illustrates consistent, tightly bounded positioning behavior throughout the actuator’s travel.

-Measured open‑loop linear accuracy and repeatability across multiple runs
+Measured open‑loop, direct output from Laser Interferometer, showing linear accuracy and repeatability across multiple runs

 The results demonstrate repeatable motion performance with minimal variation between cycles—an essential requirement for fiber optic alignment and inspection processes where positional drift can compromise optical performance.
 This level of predictability allows equipment designers to confidently implement open‑loop motion while maintaining control over process variation, yield, and long‑term reliability.